Porinju Mariam Jose: Plot

-On a perunnal night, a procession is going on in front of Mariyam's house, where Jose is dancing along with Mariyam.
+On a perunnal night, a procession is passing in front of Mariyam's house, where Jose is dancing along with Mariyam.
 Meanwhile, Iype's grandson, Prince, gropes Mariyam, and she humiliates him publicly.
 Jose beats Prince and drives him back to his house.
-As the procession advances later towards Iype's house, Prince tells his uncles about the incident and they beat Jose together.
+As the procession advances later towards Iype's house, Prince tells his uncles about the incident, and they beat Jose together.
 Porinju breaks up the fight, but Prince still beats him, leading Porinju and Jose to retaliate and beat up Prince and his uncles.
 Though Iype witnesses his sons and grandson getting beaten up, he ignores it.
-It is later revealed that Mariyam was about to elope with Porinju, but her father, Varghese, tied a rope around his neck and threatened to hang himself on a tree if she runs away.
+It is later revealed that Mariyam was about to elope with Porinju, but her father, Varghese, tied a rope around his neck and threatened to hang himself from a tree if she ran away.
 However, Varghese accidentally lost his grip and hanged himself.
-Due to this, Mariyam lives alone without marrying Porinju, though she loves him.
+Because of this, Mariyam lives alone without marrying Porinju, though she loves him.
 A year later, as the perunnal nears, Prince arranges for hitmen to kill both Porinju and Jose.
 Jose gets killed at a movie theater.
 For this, Porinju exacts revenge and hacks Prince to death in front of the perunnal procession.
 Prince's uncles arrange for other hitmen to kill Porinju, but Porinju kills them all and scares the uncles away, choosing to spare them for Iype's sake.

 Meanwhile, Mariyam arranges to get bail for Porinju in case he goes to court for the killings.
 Iype and his household are mourning Prince's death.
-The perunnal procession passes by the house and he comes out to greet them.
-Porinju also arrives and the two dance together happily.
+The procession passes by the house, and he comes out to greet them.
+Porinju also arrives, and the two dance happily.
 However, Iype takes out a hidden knife and stabs Porinju multiple times, saying that his grandson's life mattered to him, but not to Porinju.
-The bystanders surround Iype, but Porinju snatches the knife and tells everyone to back off, and orders Iype to go back into his house.
-Mariyam arrives and Porinju dies in her arms.
+The bystanders surround Iype, but Porinju snatches the knife, tells everyone to back off, and orders Iype to go back into his house.
+Mariyam arrives, and Porinju dies in her arms.
 Sometime later, she stands in front of his gravestone, which also has her name inscribed on it with a vacant death date.